Cheng-Lin-Li/AI/Propositional_Logic/README.md

-## This is an implementation of Propositional Logic Resolution, WalkSAT, and Propositional Knowledge Base Algorithms in Python 3
+## This is an implementation of Propositional Logic Resolution, Davis–Putnam–Logemann–Loveland (DPLL), WalkSAT,  and Propositional Knowledge Base Algorithms in Python 3
 ## The task:

 This implementation wants to arrange the wedding seating for a certain number of guests in a hall.
 The hall has a certain number of tables for seating.